Simulation-based cosmological inference from optically-selected galaxy clusters with $\texttt{Capish}$: Validation

-We train the posterior generator using the Neural Posterior Estimator (\texttt{NPE}) method, using alternatively cluster counts in the dedicated richness-redshift bins (this configuration is labeled as $\texttt{count}$, see \eqreff{eq:count}), mean lensing masses multiplied by the cluster counts (labeled as $\texttt{Nm}$, see \eqreff{eq:NM_kl}), and the combination of the two (labeled as $\texttt{count$\_$Nm}$).
-After training, the \texttt{sbi} package returns a prediction for the posterior distribution for the six parameters $\theta = \{\Omega_m, \sigma_8, \mu_0^\lambda, \mu_m^\lambda, \mu_z^\lambda, \sigma_{\ln\lambda, \rm int}\}$, given an observed data vector $\widehat{D}$ (being either cluster counts, cluster masses, or the combination of the two).
+We train the posterior generator using the neural posterior estimator (\texttt{NPE}) method, using alternative cluster counts in the dedicated richness-redshift bins (this configuration is labeled $\texttt{count}$; see \eqreff{eq:count}), mean lensing masses multiplied by the cluster counts (labeled $\texttt{Nm}$; see \eqreff{eq:NM_kl}), and the combination of the two (labeled $\texttt{count$\_$Nm}$).
+The SBI training for each setup took approximately 25 minutes of CPU time.
+After training, the \texttt{sbi} package returns a prediction for the posterior distribution for the six parameters $\theta = \{\Omega_m, \sigma_8, \mu_0^\lambda, \mu_m^\lambda, \mu_z^\lambda, \sigma_{\ln\lambda, \rm int}\}$, given an observed data vector $\widehat{D}$ (being cluster counts, cluster masses, or a combination of the two), For a given data vector $\widehat{D}$, approximately 500,000 samples of the posterior $\widehat{\theta} \sim\mathbb P(\cdot\mid \widehat{D})$ can be drawn within a second.

 Validating the accuracy of the posterior generator is critical.
-To this end, we assess its performance using \emph{coverage calibration test}, a key diagnostic of the posterior that tests if the reported posterior credible sets have their intended probabilistic meaning.
+To this end, we assess its performance using the coverage calibration test, a key diagnostic of the posterior that tests if the reported posterior credible sets have their intended probabilistic meaning.